-China reports 27th death from H7N9 bird flu (Update)May 2nd, 2013 in Diseases, Conditions, Syndromes /
+China reports 27th death from H7N9 bird flu (Update)May 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The death toll from the H7N9 bird flu virus has risen to 27, state media said Thursday after a man died in central China's Hunan Province.